 Again, because every case is unique, some cases will have MVA hearings and some cases will not.
 But all cases are going to have at least one district court appearance.
 And some cases, like in Prince George’s County, for example, will have usually multiple appearances.”

-Mr. Tayter serves as an attorney across the state of Maryland.
-If you are looking for a DUI or criminal attorney in the District of Columbia or Virginia, you can also visit DC attorney Jason Kalafat’s website or Virginia attorney Steve Duckett’s website for more information.
+Mr. Tayter serves as a DUI/DWI lawyer throughout the state of Maryland.
+If you are looking for a DUI or criminal attorney in DC or Virginia, you can also visit Washington, DC attorney Shawn Sukumar’s website or Virginia attorney Steve Duckett’s website for more information.

 More information regarding the criminal charges handled by Edward Tayter can be found here.